-0 The likely quantum of off-site biodiversity units anticipated to be required to discharge the biodiversity gain condition, together with any justification in relation to the Biodiversity Gain Hierarchy; 0 Where available, any information about potential off-site biodiversity units being targeted; 0 condition, together with any justification in relation to the Biodiversity Gain Hierarchy 0 is broadly expected to be achieved across the entire development site, including: the key principles that will be followed to ensure biodiversity gain commitments are achieved through subsequent detailed design; how biodiversity net gain delivery will be tracked on a phase-to-phase basis, including the target percentage gains to be delivered at each stage (expectation for "frontloading" into earlier stages); the approach to be taken in the event that subsequent phases do not proceed or fail to achieve their biodiversity net gain targets; Taking a precautionary approach where the specific definitive number of units/floorspace and / or full site layout are not yet known; Where irreplaceable habitat is present on-site: A description of any irreplaceable habitat, considerations and calculations relating to any irreplaceable habitat on-site, Any details of pre-application discussion with the Enfield Local Planning Authority about bespoke compensation arrangements as appropriate, and Where Habitat Regulations Assessment or other legislative requirement stipulates that an application is also required to deliver mitigation and/or compensation for likely significant effects upon a protected site/species: Transparency over which on-site and off-site enhancements are related to the habitat mitigations and compensations, and which are related to net gains and counted for BNG purposes.
-This should draw directly on information within any associated Ecological Impact Assessment and make direct links across to relevant information in any Nutrient Neutrality Assessment and Mitigation Strategy, Bat Mitigation Strategy or other appropriate documentation.
+- The likely quantum of off-site biodiversity units anticipated to be required to discharge the biodiversity gain condition, together with any justification in relation to the Biodiversity Gain Hierarchy; - Where available, any information about potential off-site biodiversity units being targeted; - The likely quantum of statutory credits anticipated to be required to discharge the biodiversity gain condition, together with any justification in relation to the Biodiversity Gain Hierarchy - Where an application is for a phased development, the proposed strategy for how at least 10% gain is broadly expected to be achieved across the entire development site, including: - the key principles that will be followed to ensure biodiversity gain commitments are achieved through subsequent detailed design; - how biodiversity net gain delivery will be tracked on a phase-to-phase basis, including the target percentage gains to be delivered at each stage (expectation for "frontloading" into earlier stages); - the approach to be taken in the event that subsequent phases do not proceed or fail to achieve their biodiversity net gain targets; - Taking a precautionary approach where the specific definitive number of units/floorspace and / or full site layout are not yet known; - o Where irreplaceable habitat is present on-site: - A description of any irreplaceable habitat, considerations and calculations relating to any irreplaceable habitat on-site, - Any details of pre-application discussion with the Enfield Local Planning Authority about bespoke compensation arrangements as appropriate, and - Where Habitat Regulations Assessment or other legislative requirement stipulates that an application is also required to deliver mitigation and/or compensation for likely significant effects upon a protected site/species: - Transparency over which on-site and off-site enhancements are related to the habitat mitigations and compensations, and which are related to net gains and counted for BNG purposes. - This should draw directly on information within any associated Ecological Impact Assessment and make direct links across to relevant information in any Nutrient Neutrality Assessment and Mitigation Strategy, Bat Mitigation Strategy or other appropriate documentation.